Newest Facts

 One of the first steps in restoration is assessing the condition of existing features.
 Whether it’s repairing damaged mouldings, refinishing woodwork or repointing brickwork, each element requires specialised techniques to ensure its longevity and authenticity.
 In some cases, it may be necessary to enlist the expertise of preservation specialists who have experience working with historic materials and techniques.

 Restoration efforts should aim to maintain the historical accuracy of the original design, while incorporating modern conveniences and structural enhancements.
 For example, integrating energy-efficient windows into period-style frames or installing discreet lighting fixtures behind ornate mouldings can make the best of both worlds.
-Preserving the charm of the past, while embracing the technologies of the present.
+Preserving the charm of the past, while embracing the technologies of the present, can be further enhanced with easy fit blackout blinds.
+These blinds seamlessly blend with traditional decor, providing modern convenience and optimal light control without compromising the aesthetic integrity of your home.

 Incorporating Architectural Features into Modern Design